jupyterhub/mybinder.org-deploy/terraform/aws/curvenote/README.md

 ## AWS account prerequisites

-IAM roles, and users, and some other base infrastructure is defined in a separate private repository under the control of the AWS account administrator.
+IAM roles, users, and some other base infrastructure is defined in a separate private repository under the control of the AWS account administrator.
 Contact the mybinder team and @stevejpurves to obtain access.

 ## Bootstrapping (new deployment only)